 Another important part to any procedure done at Hancock Park Vet Clinic is the placement of an intravenous (IV) catheter and the use of IV fluids prior to anesthesia and often times post anesthesia.
 An IV Catheter not only gives us the ability to keep your pet on fluids before going into surgery, but allows us to have a safer, more comfortable way to access a vein for any medications that need to be administered.

 Sutures are not always placed after an anesthetic procedure.
-If your pet underwent an anesthetic dental and no extractions were done, your pet would not need to have sutures placed.
-More often than not, however, there are sutures placed during a procedure.
-It is up to the doctor doing the surgery, and what depending on what type of surgery is being done, whether dissolvable sutures will be placed or not.
+If your pet underwent an anesthetic dental and no extractions were done, your pet would not need to have sutures placed; however, sutures are placed in every surgical procedure and it is up to the doctor doing the surgery, and depending on what type of surgery is being done, whether dissolvable sutures will be placed or not.
 Sutures that do not dissolve on their own require you to bring your pet back so that one of the technicians may remove them.
-These are usually left in your pet 10-14days (unless stated otherwise) to allow for full, proper healing.
+These are usually left in your pet 10-14 days (unless stated otherwise) to allow for full, proper healing.